A Multidimensional Assessment Method for Situated Visualization Understanding (MdamV): Results

-In contrast to the data reading performance, a considerably smaller portion of the respondents indicate that they are not able to summarize the content of the shown data visualizations (Q1c, for an overview of all questions, see \autoref{fig:overview-batteries-questions}).
-In the case of both charts, only $5\%$ of respondents state that they cannot summarize the visualization.
+In contrast to the data reading performance, a considerably smaller portion of the respondents indicated that they are not able to summarize the content of the shown data visualizations (see Q1c in Fig. \ref{fig:overview-batteries-questions}).
+In the case of both charts, only $5\%$ of respondents stated that they cannot summarize the visualization.
 This suggests the possibility of misleading information transfer, as many respondents are unaware of reading deficits.

-Regarding the displayed chart types (Q2c), $20\%$ of respondents did not indicate familiarity with the line chart, and $19\%$ did not indicate familiarity with the bar chart.
-The intersection of these statements results in $12\%$ of respondents who felt unfamiliar or uncertain with the line and the bar chart as graph types.
-Our survey implementation also showed deficits in understanding simple measurement units (Q2a). $22\%$ of respondents did not fully comprehend the usage of millimeters, and $28\%$ of respondents found millions of tons somwhat incomprehensible.
+Regarding the displayed chart types (Q2c), The intersection of these statements results in $12\%$ of respondents who felt unfamiliar or uncertain with the line and the bar chart as chart types.
+Further, respondents have self-assessed deficits in understanding simple measurement units (Q2a). $22\%$ of respondents did not fully comprehend the usage of millimeters, and $28\%$ of respondents found millions of tons somewhat incomprehensible.

 There was a notable difference in the aesthetic perception of the surveyed climate data visualizations.
 Around $10\%$ of respondents rated the impression of the bar chart more positively than that of the line chart.
-In particular, $60\%$ agreed to find the surveyed bar chart pretty (Q3b), and $72\%$ found it well designed (Q3c).
-The line chart was perceived as slightly less aesthetic with $58\%$ agreeing to find it pretty, and $68\%$ finding it well-designed.
+In particular, $60\%$ agreed to find the surveyed bar chart pretty (Q3b), and $72\%$ found it well-designed (Q3c).
+The line chart was perceived as slightly less aesthetic, with $58\%$ agreeing to find it pretty and $68\%$ finding it well-designed.
 This information tends to agree with the assessment of visualization trustworthiness (Q3d), as $75\%$ of respondents found the bar chart trustworthy, with a negative five percent difference from those who found the line chart trustworthy.